 Digital X-ray images typically still look like old-fashioned ‘shades of grey’ X-ray images recorded on photographic film, mainly because the companies producing X-ray imaging equipment were afraid of causing culture shock in the medical community by switching to a completely different pictorial representation of X-ray images.
 This point is not quite as trivial as it may seem: the human eye can only distinguish grey-scale contrast above a certain threshold; alternative visual representations of X-ray (and other digitally recorded) imaging results may well have technical advantages – there is an ongoing discussion about this.

-One of the most commonly used X-ray examinations for oral and maxillofacial conditions is the orthopantogram (OPG), a panoramic X-ray image of the upper and lower jaws and teeth.
+One of the most commonly used X-ray examinations for oral and maxillofacial conditions is the dental panoramic radiograph (DPT), a panoramic X-ray image of the upper and lower jaws and teeth.

 In practice, these panoramic images do show projection artefacts and ghost images, and there is a shadow from the cervical (neck) spine.
 It is important to remember that a two-dimensional representation / projection of a three-dimensional object will never be a perfect representation.
-Overall, an OPG does not provide highly defined local detail but gives a very good overview with a low exposure to X-ray radiation – in many practical situations very highly resolved local detail is not required anyway.
-Panoramic radiographs can also be obtained for people suffering from trismus or from a particularly active gagging reflex, both making the recording of intra-oral radiographs difficult or impossible.
+Overall, a DPT does not provide highly defined local detail but gives a very good overview with a relatively low exposure to X-ray radiation– in many practical situations very highly resolved local detail is not required anyway.
+Panoramic radiographs can also be obtained for people suffering from trismus or from a particularly active gagging reflex, both making the recording of intraoral radiographs difficult or impossible.
 Figure 2 shows an example of a panoramic radiograph.

 Mainly used in the domain of dentistry (bitewing radiographs for single teeth) but also with some applications in oral & maxillofacial surgery investigations, the intraoral placement of a piece of X-ray film together with a suitable choice of angle for taking the (single) X-ray image and projecting it onto the film can provide useful information.
 For example, calculi (stones) of the submandibular or sublingual salivary glands can be well characterised by such a straightforward plain radiograph.